-- · Fix boards with decorative side out to receive joint treatment or a skim plaster finish. - Lightly butt boards together and never force boards into position. - Install fixings no closer than 13mm from cut edges and 10mm from bound edges. - Position cut edges to internal angles whenever possible, removing paper burrs with fine sandpaper. - Stagger horizontal and vertical board joints between layers by a minimum of 600mm. - Locate boards to the centre line of framing where this supports board edges or ends. - Fix to timber joists using dry-wall screws.
+- Fix boards with decorative side out to receive joint treatment or a skim plaster finish. - Lightly butt boards together and never force boards into position. - Install fixings no closer than 13mm from cut edges and 10mm from bound edges. - Position cut edges to internal angles whenever possible, removing paper burrs with fine sandpaper. - Stagger horizontal and vertical board joints between layers by a minimum of 600mm. - Locate boards to the centre line of framing where this supports board edges or ends.